 Pyramid Diagram Template

-Explain any process where many inputs narrow to a single point.
+Explain any process where many inputs narrow to a single point with the pyramid template.

 The pyramid is a profoundly symbolic shape.
 If you’ve ever heard of a pyramid scheme, the food pyramid, or Maslow’s Hierarchy of Needs, you know what we mean.
 All of those are examples of a pyramid diagram: an evergreen tool for illustrating hierarchies.
 Our version of the pyramid template captures that power to help you illustrate important points.
 A pyramid diagram is a great way to convey hierarchical relationships or processes that build toward an end goal.